Power & Control

 - Being the one to define men’s and women’s roles

-- Preventing her from getting or keeping a job
+- Preventing them from getting or keeping a job

-- Not letting her know about or have access to family income
+- Not letting them know about or have access to family income

 What is Family Violence?